shuklabhay/stereo-sample-gan/paper/main.md

 ### 3.2.
 Feature Extraction/Encoding

 Convolution by nature can not learn about the time-series component of audio data, thus this feature extraction process must flatten all the audio into a static form of data.
-This is achieved by representing audio as amplitudes the time-frequency domain, similar to a spectrogram representation of audio.
+This is achieved by representing audio with their magnitudes the time-frequency domain, similar to a spectrogram representation of audio.
 Each sample is first converted into a two channel array using a standard 44100 hz sampling rate.
 Then the audio sample is normalized to a length of 700 miliseconds and passed into a Short-time Fourier Transform (STFT).
 The STFT uses a kaiser window with a beta value of 14, a window size of of 512, and a hope size of 128.
 These parameters were determined to be the most effective through a signal reconstruction test (see STFT and iSTFT validation) and also limited by hardware contraints.
-The data tensor's final shape is 2 channels by 245 frames by 257 frequency bins.
-This information can be compared to that of a spectrogram.
+The phase information of each frequency is then discarded and the data tensor's final shape is 2 channels by 245 frames by 257 frequency bins.
+This representation of information can be compared to that of a spectrogram.

-While amplitude data (the output of the STFT) is important, this data is by nature skewed towards lower frequencies which contain higher intensities.
-To equalize the representation of frequencies in data the tensor of amplitude data is normalized to be in the range of 0 to 100 and then scaled into the logarithmic, decibal scale, which represents audio information as loudness, a more uniform scale relative to the entire frequency spectrum.
+While magnitude data (the output of the STFT) is important, this data is by nature skewed towards lower frequencies which contain higher intensities.
+To equalize the representation of frequencies in data the tensor of magnitude data is normalized to be in the range of 0 to 100 and then scaled into the logarithmic, decibal scale, which represents audio information as loudness, a more uniform scale relative to the entire frequency spectrum.
 The 0-100 scaling is to ensure consistent loudness information.
 A loudness threshold then sets all signals less than -90 decibals (auditory cutoff for the human ear) to be the minimum decibal value (a constant of -120) this data is then finally scaled to be between -1 and 1, representative of the output the model creates using the hyperbolic tangent activation function.

 <img alt= 'Data processing comparison' src="static/magnitudes_vs_loudness.png" width=1000>
 <p><b>Fig 2:</b> <i>STFT audio information before and after feature extraction.</i></p>